 - Staff Emergency Preparedness: Coordinate an Emergency Response Team and facilitate 2 drills per school year.

-- Provide all medications and treatments needed during school including routine medications, inhaler/nebulizers, EpiPen, Diastat, insulin, tube feedings, trach care, O2 monitoring/suctioning.
+- Provide all medications and treatments needed during school including routine medications, inhaler/nebulizers, EpiPen, Diastat, insulin, tube feedings, trach care, and O2 monitoring/suctioning.

-- Mandated vision/hearing/AN/spinal screening with appropriate referrals and follow ups.
+- Mandated vision/hearing/AN/spinal screening with appropriate referrals and follow-ups.

 - Streamlined processes establishing an exceptionally efficient environment with one nurse safely providing emergent, non-emergent, and preventive care during 800 patient visits per month.

-- Mentored and coached an RN this year in preparation for my return to hospital based nursing.
+- Mentored and coached an RN this year in preparation for my return to hospital-based nursing.